Effect of filter kernel on scale-energetics of near-wall turbulent structures: Quadrant analysis

 \section{Quadrant analysis}

-Besides streamwise streaks ($u^{\prime}_{z}$) and streamwise-aligned vortices ($\omega_{z}$), another class of structural features, which play an important role in the turbulence near-wall cycle are so-called $Q$ events \cite{Wallace2016}.
+Besides streamwise streaks ($u^{\prime}_{z}$) and streamwise-aligned vortices ($\omega_{z}$), another class of structural features, that play an important role in the turbulence near-wall cycle, are so-called $Q$ events \cite{Wallace2016}.
 A sweep event ($Q_{4}$) represents movement of high-speed fluid towards the wall, while an ejection event ($Q_{2}$) is detected where low-speed fluid is moving away from the wall.
 Therefore, sweeps are most often associated with high-speed streaks and ejections with low-speed streaks.
 An inward interaction ($Q_{3}$) represents movement of low-speed fluid towards the wall, while an outward interaction ($Q_{1}$) is detected where high-speed fluid is moving away from the wall.
-In order to compute cross-correlations (see eq.~\eqref{eq:twoPointStatistics}) between the energy flux field and localised $Q$ events, we extract the following instantaneous quantities from the turbulent velocity fields: